cdl-geneseo/r/sections/04-validating-data.md

 ### Check dimensions & structure

 Notice in the code below that there are multiple ways to obtain the same information.
 Based on my experience, that *flexibility* can be very helpful and, in my view, part of what makes *R* an amazing environment to explore data.
-For example, on some occasions, I only need to know how many rows - the **nrow()** function - are in the data set.
+For example, on some occasions, I only need to know how many rows - the **nrow()** function - are in the data frame.
 At other times, I'd like to see the dimensions and the variable names at the same time - the **str()** function.

 ```r
 dim(p) # dimensions: 4061 rows, 4 columns